 - a composite ACT score of 26 or higher and/or an SAT composite score of 1230 or higher (we will verify this through the undergraduate application system).
 Applications with test scores below this will not be considered.

 - At this time the Dual Admissions program will still require test scores, even if the university has a test-optional admissions process.

 - two letters of reference

 How to apply for Dual Admissions

-Apply to the UC Speech Language Hearing Sciences program and recieve your acceptance into the program.
+Apply to the UC Speech Language Hearing Sciences program and receive your admission into the program.

 "The Dual Admissions program was an important part of my time in undergraduate.
 The program allowed me to gain a strong foundation, explore my interests, and work with the faculty and advisors to set-up my future goals in the field of speech-language pathology."